DhruvinSoni30/Terraform_AWS_VPC/README.md

-# Terraform_AWS_VPC
-Create VPC module and spin up 2 different VPC using it
+# Create a VPC module and spin up 2 different VPCs using it